How Does a Pusher Spring Work? Complete Guide | SEME Hardware

 How Does a Pusher Spring Work?

-The working principle of a pusher spring is based on elastic deformation.
+The working principle of a pusher spring is based on elastic deformation of the spring material.
+Here's a step-by-step breakdown:

 1. Compression Phase

-When an external force is applied, the pusher spring is compressed.
-During this process, mechanical energy is stored within the spring material.
+When an external force is applied, the pusher spring compresses along its axis.
+During this process, mechanical energy is stored within the spring material as the coils are pushed closer together.

 2. Energy Storage

-The spring resists compression according to its spring rate.
-The more it is compressed, the greater the pushing force it generates.
+The spring resists compression according to its spring rate (force per unit of deflection).
+The more it is compressed, the greater the pushing force it generates — following Hooke's Law within its elastic limit.

 3. Release & Push Action